MicrosoftDocs/bot-docs/articles/bot-service-debug-channel-devtunnel.md

 title: Debug a channel using a tunnel
 description: Understand how to debug a channel using a tunnel
 keywords: debugging, channel, tunnel
-author: JonathanFingold
+author: rido-min
-ms.author: iawilt
+ms.author: rido-min
-manager: shellyha
+manager: kjette
-ms.reviewer: micchow
+ms.reviewer: cyanderson
 ms.topic: how-to
 ms.service: azure-ai-bot-service
 ms.date: 09/17/2024